Alexandria VA DUI Lawyer

 Law enforcement can install the ignition interlock device after the second offense.
 Generally, these devices are used for second offenders, primarily if they have restricted licenses.

-These devices are similar to breathalyzers, and they are connected to a vehicle’s dashboard.
+These devices are similar to breathalyzers and are connected to a vehicle’s dashboard.
 When combined, you cannot start a car without testing your BAC (Blood Alcohol Content).
 For fraud prevention, the system must record all the driver’s actions.
 They are designed to ensure you cannot beat them.

 Virginia’s Alcohol Safety Action Program (ASAP)

-Getting an Alexandria DWI lawyer to help you with your DUI case may be the wisest thing you could ever do.
-The attorney will help fight for your rights, ensuring you get a fair trial and verdict.
+Getting a DUI lawyer Alexandria VA to help you with your legal representation in your DUI case may be the wisest thing you could ever do.
+The DUI attorney will help fight for and protect your rights, ensuring you get a fair trial and verdict.

 Call us today to get a FREE CONSULTATION at David Deane Law Firm.